confirm()

 Async loading

 Pass an onConfirm handler that returns a Promise to run an asynchronous action when the user confirms.
 While the promise is pending, the confirm button is automatically disabled and displays a loading spinner.
-The cancel button is also disabled, and the dialog stays open until the promise resolves or rejects.
+The cancel button is also disabled, and the dialog stays open until the promise resolves.
+If the promise rejects (throws an error), the dialog stays open and the loading state is reset — the error does not close the dialog.
+You can also return false from onConfirm to explicitly keep the dialog open.
 This prevents double-submissions and gives the user clear visual feedback that their action is being processed.

 Type-to-confirm